google/xls/README.md

 sharp edges.
 Please help by trying it out, reporting bugs, and letting us know what you think!

-The XLS (Accelerator Synthesis) toolchain aims to enable the rapid development of hardware IP via "software style" methodology.
+The XLS (Accelerated HW Synthesis) toolchain aims to enable the rapid development of hardware IP via "software style" methodology.
 XLS is a High Level Synthesis (HLS) toolchain which produces synthesizable designs from flexible, high-level descriptions of functionality.

-## Installation
+## Building From Source

 Currently, XLS must be built from source using the Bazel build system.